GREETINGS AND SALUTATIONS!

 This website is designed as a resource space for housing information about the lives and achievements of Deaf Women.

 This site is a work in progress.
 Sharing information regarding historical Deaf Women and comments would be appreciated.
-Information and documents specifically concerning Deaf Women of color often have been obscured and neglected–BIPOC, Deaf Blind Women, LGBTQ+, Deaf Disabled Women, Deaf Women who were immigrants and Deaf Women whose lives took place outside of North America have been notably difficult to find.
+Information and documents specifically concerning Black, Indigenous Deaf Women of color often have been obscured and neglected–BIPOC, Deaf Blind Women, LGBTQ+, Deaf Disabled Women, Deaf Women who were immigrants and Deaf Women whose lives took place outside of North America have been notably difficult to find.
 It is acknowledged that many of the Deaf Women who appear here had greater educational opportunities than most and Deaf Women from specific fields, particularly education and English literature, have left a greater ‘paper trail’ to discover.

 For more information on Deaf historical figures, including Deaf Women: usdeafhistory.com,